wind-m05/wind-m05.github.io/_posts/2023-2-11-2D-heat-diffusion-model-reduction.md

 ## Conclusion & Recommendations
-To conclude, the POD basis can drastically reduce the model order, however care should be taken with models that vary in time, since the POD basis is only as good as the data that represents the actual spatial-temporal behavior of the true system.
+To conclude, the POD basis can drastically reduce the model order.
+However, care should be taken with models that vary in time, since the POD basis is only as good as the data that represents the actual spatial-temporal behavior of the true system.

 The code can be extended to also work for non-homogeneous heat diffusion.
 The $\rho(x,y)c(x,y)$ as well as $\kappa(x,y)$ must be continuous and differentiable in $x$ and $y$ in order to model it as a linear PDE.

 # Resources

-##  Software
+###  Software
 If you are interested in the source code from this project, I invite you to take a look at my [Repository](https://github.com/wind-m05/model-reduction-project).

-## Tutorials
+### Tutorials
 All video lectures of [Steve Brunton](https://www.youtube.com/@Eigensteve) and [Nathan Kutz](https://www.youtube.com/@NathanKutzAMATH/videos) were very helpful in order to understand the basics of POD and model reduction in general.

-## Course material
+### Course material
 5LMA0 ~ Model Reduction